siddhiraj09/databases/README.md

 ### Harshi Chandrafari
 Developed the frontend using HTML, CSS, and Tailwind CSS Worked extensively of front-end, resolving errors, making html pages, integrating bootstrap, Javascript, Jquery and Flask.
-Worked on the integration of pages with the backend
+Developed back-end function calls and worked on the integration of pages with the backend.

 ### Siddhi Rajpurohit
 Worked in front-end form functions development